breaded-xyz/.github/profile/README.md

      ~~            \|__|         \/__/         \/__/         ~~            \/__/         ~~
 ```

-Experiments in making bread from financial markets with a focus on systematic trading strategies.
+Experiments in making bread from financial markets using systematic trading strategies.

+For quant-curious retail traders.

-By a coder not a quant.
+By a coder not a kwant.

 ### Soon
 __zero2algo__: a blueprint to design, develop, and deploy a fully automated systematic long/short crypto strategy.